iCherishxixixi/MPTransformer/README.md

 # MPTransformer
 This is the offical repository for MPT ([Adaptive Morph-Patch Transformer for Aortic Vessel Segmentation](https://arxiv.org/abs/2511.06897)), and the code within will be organized and refined later.
 ### Data Preprocessing
-The aortic dataset used in this project is sourced from the [AVT Challenge](https://multicenteraorta.grand-challenge.org).
+The aortic dataset used in this project is sourced from the [AVT Challenge](https://multicenteraorta.grand-challenge.org), [TBAD dataset](https://www.kaggle.com/datasets/xiaoweixumedicalai/imagetbad) and [AortaSeg24](https://aortaseg24.grand-challenge.org).
 The preprocessing pipeline follows the standard procedures used in [nnU-Net v1](https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1) and [MedNeXt](https://github.com/MIC-DKFZ/MedNeXt), ensuring compatibility with state-of-the-art segmentation frameworks.
 Set the path to the preprocessed data in the designated location in [`paths.py`](paths.py)([line 29-31 of paths.py](nnunet_mpt/paths.py#L29-L31)).
 ### Set the Environment